In this article

 Andrew Sharpe, an experienced business advisor, emphasizes the importance of asking questions in sales to engage consumers.
 He highlights how consultative strategies such as SPICED can prove extremely beneficial.

-Andrew Sharpe boosts sales engagement with key questions, spotlighting the SPICED framework
+Andrew Sharpe boosts sales engagement with key questions, spotlighting the SPICED methodology

 Source